Is it true?

 With link swapping, you’ll request a link and offer them a link in return.
 Here’s a simple and concise example email:

 Hey there, I saw your guide on TOPIC and I was wondering if you could add a link to our article on SIMILAR_TOPIC?
 I'd be happy to return the favor and link back to your site if you're interested.
 Let me know!

 This tactic is especially useful when you’re looking to rank an article or specific page on your site.
 These “deep links” are normally tough to get, but most people are happy to link to you when you return the favor.

 Now that you know your website needs backlinks to rank, the path forward is fairly simple…

 Build something awesome that people will link to naturally, and dedicate time regularly to go out and get links for yourself.

 When it comes to link building, it’s not something you need to hustle on for hours per day, but you should dedicate time to it regularly.

 In the long run, getting a few links per week will add up and lead to significant ranking increases.

-I hope this post clarified your mind on how to rank a website without backlinks, and if you’re looking for more ways to get links, I’d recommend signing up for the Image Prospector launch announcement:
+I hope this post clarified your mind on how to rank a website without backlinks, and if you’re looking for more ways to get links, I’d recommend trying out Image Prospector:

 Reverse image search link building is a killer tactic, and it’s totally under-utilized.
-If that sounds like an interesting strategy to you, then join the list, and I’ll be talking to you soon!
+If that sounds like an interesting strategy to you, then give it a try (and let us know what you think)!